blender/blender/doc/python_api/rst/bge.constraints.rst

 Debug Mode Constants
 ^^^^^^^^^^^^^^^^^^^^

-Debug mode to be used with :func:`setDebugMode`
+Debug mode to be used with :func:`setDebugMode`.

 .. data:: DBG_NODEBUG